omeka/Documentation/source/Reference/libraries/globals/get_specific_plugin_hook_output.rst

     Get the output of a specific plugin's hook as a string.

-    This is like get_plugin_hook_output() but only calls the hook within theprovided plugin.
+    This is like get_plugin_hook_output() but only calls the hook within the provided plugin.

     :returns: string|null